Computational Complexity Evaluation of Neural Network Applications in Signal Processing: Introduction

 From a computer science perspective, computational complexity analysis is almost always attributed to the Big-$O$ notation of the algorithm \cite{maass1994computational,alizadeh2020managing,wiedemann2019compact}.
 In general, the Big-$O$ notation is used to express an algorithm's complexity while assessing its efficiency, which means that we are interested in how effectively the algorithm scales with the size of the dataset in terms of running time \cite{amin2008analysis,kerr2005big, blondel2000survey}.
 However, from the engineering standpoint, the Big-$O$ is often an oversimplified measure that cannot be immediately translated into the hardware resources required to realize the algorithm (NNs) in a hardware platform \cite{gysel2016hardware}.

 Due to this problem that refers to the absence of some ``universal'' measure, various works started to present complexity in terms of multiply and accumulate (MAC) \cite{sze2017efficient, gysel2016hardware,li2017reducing,yang2017designing}, Kolmogorov complexity \cite{balcazar1997computational}, the number of bit-operations (BOP) \cite{van2020bayesian, baskin2021uniq}, the number of real multiplications (RM) \cite{deligiannidis2021performance, sidelnikov2018equalization, freire2021performance}.
-However, it is not always clear when to use each specific metric, and, more importantly, none of the metrics mentioned above shows the benefits of using different strategies of quantization for saving the complexity of implementing the multipliers.
+However, it is not always clear when to use each specific metric, and, more importantly, none of the metrics mentioned above show the benefits of using different strategies of quantization to reduce the complexity of implementing the multipliers.

-As far as we know, no work has so far unified the computational metrics itemized above such that we have no universal metrics to compare the complexity when different types of quantization are applied for NN structures.
+As far as we know, no work has so far unified the computational metrics itemized above such that we have no universal metrics to compare the complexity when different types of quantization are applied to NN structures.
 In this paper, we solve this issue by carrying out a systematic computational complexity analysis for a zoo of NN layer types.
 In addition, we introduce a new useful metric: we coined `the number of additions and bit shifts' (NABS).
 This metric takes into account the impact of the weights' quantization type on the reduction of the multipliers' implementation complexity used in an NN layer.
 Overall, we intend our work to give largely universal measures of complexity to establish a comparison baseline depending on whether the application is software- or hardware-based.